- About Us

 Please remember that it is your responsibility to ensure that the appropriate visa is obtained for participation in the Contemporary India program.

-Download and complete the AIIS Student Visa Authorization Form from the Alliance for Global Education website.
-Return this document to your Program Manager as part of your initial application.
+Complete the AIIS Student Visa Authorization Form and submit this document in the student applciation portal.
 Your student visa sponsorship will be based on this information.
 For question 15, you must list the consulate that corresponds to the address on your driver's license or a major utility bill.
 Please refer to the consulate jurisdiction and contact details listed below to determine your corresponding Indian Visa Application Center.

 Upon acceptance to the Alliance program and with AIIS’s approval, your Student Visa Sponsorship Letter will be sent to you via UPS approximately six weeks prior to your program departure date.
 You cannot proceed with your student visa application without this letter.